The Unseen Species Problem Revisited: Appendix 1: Proofs

-\begin{proof}[Proof of Lemma \ref{lem: new concentration}] Note that for $x \in \mathcal{S}$, $N_x$ is Poisson-distributed and hence log-concave and non-negative.
+\begin{proof}[Proof of Lemma \ref{lem: new concentration}] We verify the hypothesis of Theorem 2.1 of \cite{bartroff_2018_bounded}, with $Y = S_t^{(i)}$, occupancy counts $N_s$ (or rather, for notational compatibility $N_x$) and unit weights.
+Note that for $x \in \mathcal{S}$, $N_x$ is Poisson-distributed and hence log-concave and non-negative.
 Let $E_t$ be the multiset of sets seen at time $t$.
 That is, if set $C$ has been observed $j$ times, then the multiplicity of $C$ in $E_t$ is $j$.
 For each $x$, associate a probability distribution over sets that contain $x$ to $x$ by

 For each $x$, generate $Z^{(x)}_1,Z^{(x)}_2,\ldots$ by sampling from the distribution associated to $x$.
 Also for each $C \in 2^\mathcal{S}$ generate a Poisson random variable $N_C$ with mean $t\mu(C)$, independent of everything else.
 Let $E^{(k)}_{x,t}$ be the multiset consisting of $Z^{(x)}_1,Z^{(x)}_2,\ldots,Z^{(x)}_k$ as well as, for each set $C$ which does not contain $x$, $N_C$ copies of $C$.
 With some thought one sees that, with $\mathcal{L}$ here denoting the law of a random variable,